PROtoKOPs/Elite-Dangerous-Photographer/README.md

 Your story deserves beautiful names.
 Fly safe, Commander! o7

 Part of the code was written by an AI under the strict supervision of a live pilot.
-Bugs (if any) are a machine uprising; features are the result of collaboration.
+Bugs (if any) are a machine uprising features are the result of collaboration.